freesemt/molass-reference/_sources/intro.md

 To get started, follow [Molass Library Tutorial](https://freesemt.github.io/molass-tutorial/).

 The source code of this library can be found at [the library repository](https://github.com/freesemt/molass-library).

-The source code of this document can be found at [the reference repository](https://github.com/freesemt/molass-reference).